tristanvda/ConstraintSet-UpdateWith/README.md

 # ConstraintSet-UpdateWith
 This test project features a few extension methods for kotlin to add some flexibility to the ConstraintSets.
 Consider a situation where you have a base layout and you want the ability to switch (and animate) between multiple states.
 Each state has only a few views that are visible, but sometimes features different views than the other states.
-This will require 3 xml files that have all the views, which can result in 3 big and confusing files.
+This will require multiple xml files that have all the views, which can result in big and confusing files.
 To solve this, the 'updateWith(set: ConstraintSet)' extension method let's you have one default ConstraintSet and update it with a new ConstraintSet, that only contains the views that have changed.

 ## example
 We start off with one base layout that contains all the views.
-This state has all the views set to 'gone', except for the button:
+This (default) state has all the views set to 'gone', except for the button:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <android.support.constraint.ConstraintLayout